astralfrontier/peppermile.org/src/grand-adventure.md

 The MC has the final word on any new Archetypes.
 New Archetypes should support the tone of the game world.

-If you take a new Archetype that has Words or Pools you already have, Level Up those Words or Pools.
+If you choose a new Archetype that has Words or Pools you already have, Level Up those Words or Pools.
-Don't take them a second time.
+Don't gain them a second time.
 For example, a character already has an "MP" Pool because they are a Mage.
 They choose to gain Illusionist, which also has an "MP" Pool.
-They would Level Up their MP Pool, rather than take it twice.
+They would Level Up their MP Pool, rather than gain it twice.

 If your idea doesn't feel like an Archetype, create a new unique Word or Pool.
 For example, you want a Word like "Crystal Sword" to represent a unique magic weapon.